[OOC INFO ♡]

 What is your motivation to apply for reporter?:

-Other than that, I possess a very disdainful love for editing!
+Also, I possess a very disdainful love for editing!
 I noticed that the majority of the reports made have very pretty edits that resemble that of a newspaper article.
 Although I specialise in banners, headers and smaller sized edits, I’m looking forward to stepping out of my comfort zone and challenging myself to attempt more detailed and intricate editing styles.
 I know editing doesn’t quite prove how well one can write but as a graphic designer, it pushes my boundaries and gives me the motivation to push out quality pieces that are pleasing to the eye.

 Do you have any experience with writing?
 What is your relationship with writing?:

 I in fact do have a history with writing.
 It’s played a significant part of my life for many years considering the fact that I am an avid RP enjoyer.
 My relationship with writing is passionate and always evolving.
 It may not be the most stable relationship but there’s never been a time where I’ve turned down an opportunity to improve or seek improvement.
-From a young age, I’ve been drawn to the written word as a means of self-expression, mainly within the creative writing genre.
+From a young age, I’ve been drawn to the written word as a medium of self-expression, mainly within the creative writing genre.
 Anything relative to that genre would instantly pique my interest and I wouldn’t stop thinking about it until I start writing it all down and it becomes word vomit to me.
 Writing has always been my way of exploring ideas and processing experiences, it’s something that challenges me to think deeply, communicate effectively (and efficiently), and continually improve.
 Each new writing project is a new opportunity for me to refine my skill set and push the boundaries, not only for me, but also for my writing capabilities.

 Are you aware of - and will follow - the set of rules provided to you?: